 Biometric attendance systems have witnessed a huge demand from the retail industry for several reasons.
 From improving the accuracy of attendance management to boosting the productivity of employees, these systems are truly game-changers.

 At present, there are three main types of biometric attendance systems available for retail stores.

-- Fingerprint Recognition Systems: These systems recognise the ridges and valleys (minutiae) on the surface of the finger to verify the identity of the person but sometimes it take multiple attempts to scan the fingerprint because of cuts and sweat on the fingers.
+- Fingerprint Technology For Retail Industry: The fingerprint recognition system recognise the ridges and valleys (minutiae) on the surface of the finger to verify the identity of the person but sometimes it take multiple attempts to scan the fingerprint because of cuts and sweat on the fingers.
 Fingerprint recognition systems are useful and effective against time theft, but in the post-pandemic era, the focus is on minimising contact.
 As such these systems suffer a drawback.

 - Eye Recognition Systems: As an alternative, the retail industry has the option to employ eye recognition systems for attendance marking.
 These systems have two modes of operation at the core.
 Some systems use iris recognition to identify an individual while others rely on retina recognition (they raise the patterns of veins in the back of the eye to identify an individual).
 Problem arises from their implementation as they require dedicated hardware installation and it is expensive as compared to other biometric attendance system.

 - Face Recognition Systems: The best biometric attendance system for retail, a face recognition system eliminates the need for contact to mark attendance and it is more accurate than other type of biometric attendance system.
 Such attendance systems analyse the facial patterns by using Artificial Intelligence to identify an individual.